ravindrabhargava/oscrud/readme.md

 # Developer Experience

 This still not my expected structure, any suggesiton or enhancement is welcome.
+May take a look in `example/service.go`.

 * Endpoint with EndpointContext mostly contain Request & Response related.
 * Service with ServiceContext mostly contain Service related ( id, query, body ).
+* Object Chaining Intialization